jacksund/simmate/docs/apps/badelf.md

-# The BadELF App
+# BadELF Application

 !!! note
-    This app is currently maintained by [Sam Weaver](https://github.com/SWeav02)
+    The current application maintainer is [Sam Weaver](https://github.com/SWeav02)

-    Further, this app and its BadELF algorithm is based on the following study:
+    The BadELF algorithm and application are based on the following research:

     - ["Counting Electrons in Electrides"](https://pubs.acs.org/doi/abs/10.1021/jacs.3c10876) (JACS 2023)

 --------------------------------------------------------------------------------

-## About BadELF
+## Overview of BadELF

-Bader Charge Analysis (or "Bader" for short) is a process of partitioning charge density in order to predict oxidation states.
-Then the Electron Localization Function (ELF) is a popular scheme for visualizing chemically important features in molecules and solids.

-BadELF builds on top of these two ideas.
-The algorithm uses Bader segmentation of the ELF to find the electride electrons (if any) and Voronoi segmentation of the ELF to identify atoms.
-Thus BadELF is intended as an alternative method to run population analysis / predict oxidation states of electrides.
+BadELF is a method that combines Bader Charge Analysis and the Electron Localization Function (ELF) to predict oxidation states and perform population analysis of electrides.
+It uses Bader segmentation of the ELF to detect electride electrons and Voronoi segmentation of the ELF to identify atoms.

 --------------------------------------------------------------------------------

-## About this app
+## Application Features

-This app provides workflows and utilities to help with BadELF analysis.
+The BadELF application provides workflows and utilities to streamline BadELF analysis.

 --------------------------------------------------------------------------------

-## Installation
+## Installation Steps

-1. Make sure you have Simmate installed and have reset your database.
+1. Ensure Simmate is installed and your database is reset.

 2. Register the warrenapp with simmate by adding `- warrenapp.apps.WarrenConfig` to `~/simmate/my_env-apps.yaml`